marco-2806/magpie/README.md

    Now register an account with an email (does not need to be a real email) and a password and your good to go.

+---

+For early support, join our <a href="https://discord.gg/7FWAGXzhkC">discord server</a>

 [//]: # (## ⚙️ Configuration)

 [//]: # ()